AGhost-7/docker-dev/README.md

 ### Language Images
 - `ubuntu-dev-base`: Ubuntu image with a few presets such as docker of already installed.
-Might add docker-compose in there eventually.
-Not decided.
-Main thing with this image though is that it downgrades from root to a regular user.
-It is also configured to allow passwordless `sudo` just like those nice vagrant images.
+It is also configured to allow passwordless `sudo` just like those vagrant images.
 Tags available:
 	- `latest`: Ubuntu xenial based image.
-	- `bionic`: Experimental Ubuntu Bionic Beaver (18.04) image.
+	- `bionic`: Ubuntu Bionic Beaver (18.04) image.
 - `power-tmux`: Powerline + Tmux.
 Based from the `ubuntu-dev-base` image.
 Images available:
-	- `latest`
 	- `bionic`
 - `nvim`: NeoVim image.
 Based from `ubuntu-tmux`.
 Language agnostic vim setup (no language-specific plugins in there).
 Images available:
-	- `latest`
 	- `bionic`
 - `nodejs-dev`: nvm + nodejs specific configurations.
 Tags available:
 	- `bionic-carbon`: Ubuntu 18.04 + NodeJs 8.